Canon T7i vs Panasonic FZ2500

-Both the T7i and the FZ2500 are recent models that are part of the current product line-up.
-The FZ2500 replaced the earlier Panasonic FZ1000, while the T7i followed on from the Canon T6i.
+The FZ2500 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the T7i has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon T7i and the Panasonic FZ2500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS Rebel T7i: